-- the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.
+- the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Group - the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.
 The Group assesses whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.

 The Group has elected to account for short-term leases and leases of low-value assets using the practical expedients.
-Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss on a straight-line basis over the lease term.
+Instead of recognizing a right-of-use asset and lease liability, the payments in relation to these are recognized as an expense in profit or loss on a straight-line basis over the lease term.